balladeer/effective-enigma/burrow/content/04_reconciliation.md

 -->

 "Well, I uh---I need to head to work."
-Ágdá looked passed me as she spoke.
+Ágdá looked past me as she spoke.

 "Yeah, sure.
 See ya."
 My eyes forgot about her as she turned to walk away.

-I stood in Silo 3, outside the market where I shopped for foor, where Ágdá's clutch-mate sold protein from a stall.
+I stood in Silo 3, outside the market where I shopped for food, where Ágdá's clutch-mate sold snacks and fuel and water.
 My elbows dug at my sides as I glanced from person to person.
-The weight of my backpack tugged at my shoulders; I kept shrugging to releive the discomfort.
+The weight of my backpack tugged at my shoulders; I kept shrugging to relieve the discomfort.

 All around me, people---my neighbors---talked and laughed and ate and walked.

 I wandered slowly, listening to passing conversations.
 Was that code for something?
 Were they involved?
-My right arm scratched and scratched at my molting scales, but relief was not available.
+My right arm scratched and scratched at my molting scales, seeking relief it could not find.

-The streaks of bioluminesence that gave Silo 3 its signature, dim look shined in my eyes, brighter than usual, but I could not look away, could not miss anything.
+The streaks of bioluminescence that gave Silo 3 its signature dim look shined in my eyes, brighter than usual, but I could not look away, could not miss anything.

 Was that path marker always there?
 Had I seen that face before?